IBM-Bluemix-Docs/containers/cs_integrations.md

-## Adding services to clusters
+## Adding Cloud Foundry services to clusters
 {: #adding_cluster}

-Add an existing {{site.data.keyword.Bluemix_notm}} service instance to your cluster to enable your cluster users to access and use the {{site.data.keyword.Bluemix_notm}} service when they deploy an app to the cluster.
+Add an existing {{site.data.keyword.Bluemix_notm}} Cloud Foundry service instance to your cluster to enable your cluster users to access and use the {{site.data.keyword.Bluemix_notm}} service when they deploy an app to the cluster.
 {:shortdesc}

 Before you begin: